Recertification After Expiration

 Recertification after Expired Status

-Should an expired CPM decide to reactivate certification she/he will be required to:
+Should an expired CPM decide to reactivate certification, they will be required to submit evidence of the following on Recertification after Expiration Form 610:

-- Submit evidence of 30 contact hours, including 5 hours of peer review as defined in the Reactivation packet;
+• thirty contact hours in the last three years, including five hours of peer review as defined in the Reactivation packet

 Click here for a pdf file of the Recertification after Expiration Form.